 Stock Splits

 There are two types of stock splits – forward stock split & reverse stock split.
-Forward stock split increases the number of shares, while reverse stock split decreases the number of shares.
-Stock splits however do not actually change the total value of a position as the stock price is adjusted by the same ratio at the same time.
+Forward stock split increases the number of shares and decreases the stock price, while reverse stock split decreases the number of shares and increases the stock price.
+Stock splits do not change the total value of a position as the stock price is adjusted by the same ratio as the stock share quantity adjustment.

 Forward Stock Split example: if you hold 10 shares of ABC trading at $40 per share, after a 4 for 1 (4:1) forward stock split, you will own 40 shares valued at $10 per share.